kubernetes/website/content/en/docs/reference/using-api/deprecation-policy.md

   * The feature is Beta - its gate becomes enabled by default and can be disabled by the user.
   * The feature is GA - its gate becomes a no-op and is deprecated.
-  * The feature is GA and a deprecation window is announced (see rule below) - its gate is removed and is no longer accepted.
+  * The feature is GA and a deprecation window is completed (see rule below) - its gate is removed and is no longer accepted.

 When an invocation tries to disable a no-op GA gate, the call will fail in order to